Early Childhood Development Certificate

 Promoting Child Development and Learning

-1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments
+1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments for young children

 Building Family and Community Relationships